KaterinaWalter/javadocs/docs/unit3/notes302.md

 ![image](Figures/ethics.png)

+{:.highlight}
-> This graphic is from a lesson I gave in one of my graduate school courses, check out the presentation: [Deceptive UI/UX Patterns]()
+This graphic is from a lesson about [Deceptive Patterns in UI/UX Design](https://docs.google.com/presentation/d/1jBcJP9cxtTC6OXv3xFz9hhdh1MwTX7pLsSpyCkoi128/present) that I gave in one of my graduate school courses.
+The topic relates to what we learned last year in our **Intro to Web Development** course, check it out 😊

 ---